Extraordinary Teaching in Extraordinary Times

 I worked hard to transform the challenges of teaching remotely into dynamic spaces of learning for all students, where all students feel supported.
 This means being human first and foremost and centering student well-being.
 My pedagogical changes were not about adopting the latest tech-produced app or crafting slickly-produced videos.
 I focused on connection with my students, allowing students to be vulnerable and being vulnerable with them.
 I wanted our virtual classroom to feel like a space of community that can foster learning.

-Joey Gottbrath, Cody Glen, Chris Parsell, Gary Gin, Adam Hutz, Nicole Panditi, Erik Sandall, Aleta Martinez: The Jacobs Institute for Design Innovation
+Joey Gottbrath, Cody Glen, Chris Parsell, Gary Gin, Adam Hutz, Nicole Panditi, Erik Sandall, Aleta Martinez: Mechanical Engineering, Jacobs Hall

 Kelli Talaska and Alexander Paulin: Mathematics